 Scott Sutherland, M.M., Tuba

 A native of Los Angeles, Scott Sutherland is the tubist, pianist and primary music arranger for the Presidio Brass.
-He is also a member of the Redlands Symphony, the Riverside County Philharmonic and has performed with the Los Angeles Philharmonic, San Diego Opera, San Diego Chamber Orchestra and the New West, Long Beach and San Diego Symphonies.
-From 2005-2007, he was principal tuba of the Colorado Springs Philharmonic.
-As a soloist, he has been featured with the San Diego Symphony, Riverside County Philharmonic, Burbank Philharmonic and the Idyllwild Arts Symphony Orchestra.
+He is also a member of the Redlands Symphony, and the Riverside County Philharmonic and has performed with the Los Angeles Philharmonic, San Diego Opera, San Diego Chamber Orchestra, and the New West, Long Beach, and San Diego Symphonies.
+From 2005-2007, he was the principal tuba of the Colorado Springs Philharmonic.
+As a soloist, he has been featured with the San Diego Symphony, Riverside County Philharmonic, Burbank Philharmonic, and the Idyllwild Arts Symphony Orchestra.
 Scott has played on motion picture and video game soundtracks, including the movie Pearl Harbor and has appeared with such artists as John Williams, Stevie Wonder, Quincy Jones, and Jerry Goldsmith.
-Scott is also active as a composer and arranger, with performances by the Pacific Symphony, Aguascalientes Symphony Orchestra in Mexico, USC Elf Jazz Ensemble and San Diego Winds.
+Scott is also active as a composer and arranger, with performances by the Pacific Symphony, Aguascalientes Symphony Orchestra in Mexico, USC Elf Jazz Ensemble, and San Diego Winds.

 As an educator, Scott is on faculty at the University of Redlands and the Idyllwild Arts Summer Program.
 He was a brass pedagogy teaching assistant while attending UCLA and spent a year as a certificated school band/orchestra director for the Pasadena Unified School District.
 Scott earned his Bachelor of Music degree from USC, a Master of Music degree from UCLA and has studied with Tommy Johnson, Jim Self, Norm Pearson and Doug Tornquist.